meshcloud/meshcloud-docs/docs/meshcloud.index.md

 ## Introduction

-Quite a bit of complexity in multi-cloud management and multi-cloud governance comes from the use of different and inconsistent terminology between cloud platforms. meshcloud rectifies this using a unified langauge that describing organization and governance structures independent of indivdual cloud platform implementations.
+Quite a bit of complexity in multi-cloud management and multi-cloud governance comes from the use of different and inconsistent terminology between cloud platforms. meshcloud rectifies this using a unified language describing organization and governance structures independent of individual cloud platform implementations.
 We call this language the **mesh model**.
 To resolve ambiguity we're prefixing entities in the mesh model using the `mesh` prefix.

 The figure below explains the relation of the most important concepts in the mesh model.
 The table has a summary